freitasgouvea/token-erc-20/README.md

 ETHERSCAN_API_KEY= // Your Etherscan API key to verify contracts ERC20_ADDRESS= // The address of deployed ERC20 to be verified
 ```

+Available networks <network_name>:

+- localhost
+- mainnet
+- goerli
+- sepolia
+- polygon
+- mumbai

+It is important that the chosen wallet has selected network native tokens for the payment of gas.

 Run deploy script: